libgdx/gdx-pay/gdx-pay-android-googleplay/README.md

 * DONE: implement getInformation()
 * DONE: implement dispose()
 * DONE: handle restore()
-* Check Android app lifecycle, do we need specific code for cornercases?
+* DONE: Check Android app lifecycle, do we need specific code for cornercases?
-* Fail fast for other product types than ENTTITLEMENT type.
+* DONE: Fail fast for other product types than ENTTITLEMENT type.
-* priceInCents, priceCurrencyCode in Information: fill for ios as well.
 * Refactor and cleanup.
-* IN PROGRESSS Integrate publish.gradle to android project to be able to publish to a maven repo.
+* DONE: IN PROGRESSS Integrate publish.gradle to android project to be able to publish to a maven repo.
-* test SNAPSHOT version
+* TODO: test SNAPSHOT version
+* TODO:Describe com.badlogic.gdx.pay.PurchaseSystem#onAppRestarted on gdx-pay README
 * release new version.